mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 {{< book >}}
 Earlier in the chapter,
 {{< /book >}}
-we saw briefly how we can separate web page layout from the logic needed to build a page with templates.
+we briefly saw how to separate web page layout from the logic needed to build a page with templates.